lukso-network/docs/docs/learn/dapp-developer/read-asset-data.md

 <!-- prettier-ignore-end -->

-Based on this token type, the information of the [LSP4 Digital Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md) can be interpreted differently: it can either:
+Based on this token type, the information of the [LSP4 Digital Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md) can be interpreted differently, it can either:

 - represent the token information of a whole contract
 - or the information of a single NFT, that has multiple ownable amounts or IDs.